Lebanon

 What’s Happening?

-Lebanon is experiencing a severe humanitarian and economic crisis, exacerbating the existing vulnerabilities of the country’s Syrian and Palestinian refugee populations and plunging many Lebanese into poverty.
-Refugees in Lebanon have suffered from decades of discriminatory and restrictive policies, as well as the lack of access to basic rights and services.
-Syrian refugees are being forced to return to Syria under unsafe and unlawful conditions.
+Lebanon is experiencing a severe humanitarian and economic crisis, exacerbating the existing vulnerabilities of the country’s Syrian and Palestinian refugee populations and displacing many Lebanese across the country.
+Refugees in Lebanon have suffered from decades of discriminatory and restrictive policies.
+Following the fall of the Assad regime, Syrian refugees are being pressured to return to Syria.
+However, instability persists due to ongoing sectarian violence in parts of the country.
 Meanwhile, large numbers of refugees and Lebanese are departing Lebanon for Europe via the Mediterranean.
-Conditions in Lebanon are progressively exacerbated by new rounds of displacement in southern Lebanon as a result of escalating violence between Hezbollah and Israel.
+Conditions in Lebanon have been exacerbated by new rounds of displacement in southern Lebanon as a result of the 2024 conflict between Hezbollah and Israel.

 What Must Be Done?